Using Apptainer Containers¶

 Note

-Exploring a Singularity container using an interactive shell¶
+Exploring an Apptainer container using an interactive shell¶

 To launch an interactive shell within the container, run: